-10 Top-Rated Tourist Attractions in Port Elizabeth
+12 Top-Rated Tourist Attractions in Port Elizabeth

-On the Eastern Cape, Port Elizabeth, called "PE" by the locals, is South Africa's third largest port and boasts some of the country's cleanest city beaches.
-With more than 40 kilometers of coastline lapped by the clear waters of beautiful Algoa Bay, water sports run the gamut here, from surfing, sailing, swimming, and fishing to windsurfing, kiteboarding, and SCUBA diving.
+On the Eastern Cape, Port Elizabeth, called "PE" by the locals, is South Africa's third largest port, with some of the country's cleanest city beaches.
+With more than 40 kilometers of coastline lapped by the clear waters of beautiful Algoa Bay, water sports run the gamut here, from surfing, sailing, swimming, and fishing to windsurfing, kiteboarding, and scuba diving.
 Travelers who prefer to stay dry can hop aboard a harbor cruise with the chance to spot whales such as humpbacks, Southern right whales, and Bryde's whales, depending on the time of year.

 Port Elizabeth boasts some of the tidiest and safest city beaches in South Africa.
 More than 40 kilometers of sun-splashed sand rims the coast along Algoa Bay.
 The best picks for a swim are Wells Estate Beach with a paddling pool and water slides; well-shaded Humewood Beach; and popular Kings Beach, with kiosks, restaurants, a skate park, and other entertainment facilities close by.
 All these beaches earned the coveted international Blue Flag status, awarded for exemplary water quality, safety, and environmental management.

 Accommodation: Where to Stay in Port Elizabeth

-2 Editor's Pick Addo Elephant National Park
+2. Editor's Pick Addo Elephant National Park

 South Africa's third biggest national park, Addo Elephant National Park lies 72 kilometers north of Port Elizabeth and offers nature lovers the taste of a true African safari.
-The park encompasses more than 444,000 acres extending from the Karoo, in the north, over the Zuurberg range to the coast.
+The park encompasses more than 444,000 acres, extending from the Karoo, in the north, over the Zuurberg range to the coast.
 It also includes offshore islands, which shelter important breeding populations of Cape gannets and African penguins.

-3 The Boardwalk
+3. The Boardwalk

 In Summerstrand, a 12-minute walk from the beach, The Boardwalk is a slickly packaged leisure resort and convention center on an artificial lake.
 Tourists and locals come here to browse the boutiques and specialty stores, dine at the restaurants and cafes, and enjoy the entertainment venues, which include a five-screen cinema, an amphitheater hosting live shows, an amusement arcade, bowling alley, and adventure golf.
 The fitness center features two pools, and those seeking a little pampering can relax at the full-service spa.